Boppas/Docker/README.md

 docker run env:v1 ping -c 4 google.com / This command prints goole.com 4 times inside the container env:v1

-docker ps -a /this command gives the logs of a particula container
+docker ps -a /this command gives the logs of a particular container

+docker containers are ephemeral.
+When you remove a container by default it will delete the data